 Hazelnut Carob Chocolate cake

-A combination of Carob and hazelnut is undoubtedly for a special occasion one of the most subtle flavours of all nuts.
-Ceratonia siliqua or carob tree as we call it has fruit that looks like natural candy hanging on a tree.
+A combination of Carob and hazelnut is undoubtedly for a special occasion, one of the most subtle flavors of all nuts.
+Ceratonia siliqua, or carob tree as we call it, has fruit that looks like natural candy hanging on a tree.
 The dark brown pea pod carries pulp and seeds.
 We substitute carob for chocolate in the sentient diet.
-The powder looks and taste like chocolate and is naturally sweet and healthy without the effects of caffeine in chocolate.
-It’s health benefits goes back thousands of years to ancient times in Mediterranean region and Greece.
+The powder looks and tastes like chocolate and is naturally sweet and healthy without the effects of caffeine in chocolate.
+Its health benefits go back thousands of years to ancient times in the Mediterranean region and Greece.

 - Cake Batter